-The program will create the file /data/biocs/b/student.accounts/cs235_sw/hwk1/hwk1_Bugs.Bunny.pdf.
+The command will create the file

+/data/biocs/b/student.accounts/cs235_sw/hwks/hwk1/hwk1_Bugs.Bunny.pdf.

 You will not be able to read this file, nor will anyone else except for me.
 If you decide to make any changes and resubmit, just run the command again and it will replace the old file with the new one.
 Do not try to put your file into this directory in any other way - you will be unable to do this.
+To verify that the command really did work, you can list the contents of the directory using the ls -l command: